nodeshift/tutorial/cloud-native/README.md

 🔎  Verifying registry addon...
 🌟  The 'registry' addon is enabled
 ```
 _Note: As the message indicates, be sure you use the correct port instead of 5000_.
+If you
+don't see the warning then just use 5000 for the port in the instructions below.

 On Linux and macOS export a variable with the registry with:

 ```console